Psychometric Measure

 Jump to search

-A Psychometric Measure is a human measure used to assess psychological constructs such as personality traits, cognitive abilities, attitudes, or behaviors through standardized procedures.
+A Psychometric Measure is a human measure for assessing psychological constructs (through standardized procedures).

 - Context: